Things to Consider Regarding Living Off-Campus

 For most of you, home ownership is not an option for you to consider for your child as they move off-campus.
 Thus, as most of our current students do, they live in rented or leased apartments/homes, usually with other Calvin students.
 (For information and assistance on rental property, please refer to our rentals page.)

 Again, as you discuss this option with your child, I would urge you to structure the conversation around the concept of being a good neighbor.
 If others will know us by our love, they should be able to tell that by the way we live in a community.

 The number one complaint I receive from neighbors is the overabundance of cars at a given rental property.
 Whereas a house may typically have two cars, often with rental property, the number of cars is equivalent to the number of people living there.
 (Times certainly have changed since I was in college!)
 The second complaint is noise, often later in the evening.
 A third, but which is often the umbrella over the first two is that there are too many people living in the property (city code requires that not more than four unrelated people may live together in one dwelling).

 Please do not let your child live illegally by having more than four unrelated people dwell together.
+This is a violation of local zoning ordinances as well as Calvin policy.
 I realize that there are economic advantages of having six people divide the monthly rent and utilities versus four people.
 But I have also seen some of the places where students have to live (basements and attics, both of which are also against the law unless there are appropriate points of egress) and am concerned for their welfare and safety.
 Moreover, what are students learning by setting aside the housing code for economic gain?
 Shall we encourage them to do the same with their taxes?
 With their academic work?
 Or with anything else for which something profitable is valued more than something lawful?
 Decisions made now set the trajectory for decisions made in the future.
 And we all know that decisions shape lifestyle choices, which speak volumes about what we value.

 Love God…love others